richardelowe/bw-devops/README.md

 # bw-devops

-This is a contribution aimed at speeding up the creation of an AWS EC2 node targeted at BWCE continuous integration.
+This is a contribution aimed at speeding up the creation of an AWS EC2 node for BWCE continuous integration.

 The main entry point is cloudformation/devops.template.
 It is a AWS CloudFormation template that you can run using the CloudFormation Service and selecting "Create Stack" and uploading that file to S3.